 Built in 1976 during the nation's bicentennial, the museum features exhibits on the region's history, as well as exhibits featuring hometown heroes.
 Admission is free and school groups are welcome to visit.
 Besides the historical displays, the museum offers a meeting space for use by reservation.

 The Jimmy Dean Museum

 Adjacent to the Museum of the Llano Estacado is the Jimmy Dean Museum that opened in 2016.
-Funded by the Jimmy Dean Foundation and Donna Dean Stevens, the museum chronicles the life of the late sausage mogul and entertainer who grew up in Plainview.
+Funded by the Jimmy Dean Foundation and Donna Dean Stevens, the museum chronicles the life of the late sausage entrepreneur and entertainer who grew up in Plainview

 Abraham Family Art Gallery

 Located in the lower level of the library, the Abraham Art Gallery hosts art exhibits of varying media, produced by local and regional artists, Wayland student and alumni artists, and statewide and national exhibits.
 Wayland hosts the Texas Watercolor Society and the Plains Art Association annual shows, along with traveling shows by renowned artists.
 Admission to the gallery is free and is open to the public.